 We won’t pretend that we can, or should, make you think your need is more critical than it is.
 You should always be wary of service providers who try to convince you that you need them urgently.
 We can only help you put words and plans to a need that already exists.

-The aim of a scoping meeting is for you and us to agree on what we’re creating together, why we’re creating it, and how we’ll measure success.
-We keep it simple.
+The aim of strategy mapping is for you and us to define together how our work serves your publishing strategy.
+This is a critical first step that ensures we both understand what we’re creating together, why we’re creating it, and how we’ll measure success.

 The extent of this phase can vary a lot depending on the project.
-It might take a video call and a couple of hours to write up a project description.
+It might take a video call and a write-up.
 Or it might take a several-hour workshop or a series of meetings with your teams.

 To elaborate further:

-- Needs are the underlying reasons you’ve sought us out.
+- Your aims are the underlying reasons you’re thinking of doing this project at all.
 E.g. ‘Meet our funder’s reporting requirements’, ‘Sell more copies’, ‘Reduce production costs’, ‘Faster time to market.’

-- Impact measures are concrete ways to measure your needs now and, later on, whether they’ve been met.
+- Measures of success are concrete ways to measure your needs now and, later on, whether they’ve been met.
 They should include a current measure as a benchmark to compare with later.
 E.g. ‘Increase student retention by 10%’, ‘Reduce time to market from 4 to 2 months,’ or simply ‘Publish one novel this year.’

-- Deliverables are the concrete products and services that EBW could provide, in order for you to be able to execute on your strategy.
+- Our deliverables are the concrete products and services that EBW could provide, in order for you to be able to execute on your strategy.
 E.g. ‘Produce a website and print edition,’ ‘Run a training workshop for editors,’ ‘Design a new series cover design,’ ‘Create marketing materials.’

-Note that the needs, strategy and impact measures are yours, not ours.
+Note that the needs, strategy and measures are yours, not ours.
 Your team should own and buy into them as your own.
 Some teams already know these things, and we’re just writing them down with you.
 In our experience, most teams working on a new project haven’t fully clarified these ideas.
 Where that’s the case, our job is to help clarify them.
-We can only do great work together if we both clearly understand your needs, strategy, and impact measures.
+We can only do great work together if we both clearly understand your needs, strategy, and measures of success.

-After our scoping meeting, we write up the impact map and send it to you for review, along with quotes for next steps.
-The next steps can only go ahead once you’ve signed off on the scoping document.
+We write up a strategy mapping document and send it to you for review, along with recommendations and quotes for next steps.

 3. Planning (aka briefing, specification, or solution design)